Who are we?

 As the Senior Student Services Administrator, Laura is responsible for managing projects relating to student support and the student experience.
 She supports the Residential Life Committee, Hall Warden administration and maintains relationships across the College to communicate student wellbeing initiatives.

-Personal detailsJess Key Executive Assistant to Director of Student Services
+Personal detailsGemma Sutcliffe Executive Assistant to Director of Student Services & Senior Administrator, Student Services

-As Executive Assistant to the Director of Student Services, Jess is responsible for managing the operations of the Director's Office.
-She works closely with the Counselling and Mental Health Service, Careers, and Disability Advisory Service to facilitate a close working relationship with the Director's Office.
+As Executive Assistant to the Director of Student Services, Gemma is responsible for managing the operations of the Director's Office.
+She also supports the team with ongoing project work and coordinates the Student Harassment Support Contact and Sexual Violence Liaison Officer schemes.

 Director of Careers